Kometa-Team/Kometa/docs/pmm/essentials/kb.md

         [type this into your terminal, changing `YOUR_USERNAME`` to your username]

             cd /Users/YOUR_USERNAME/Plex-Meta-Manager
+            git stash
+            git stash clear
             git pull
             source pmm-venv/bin/activate
             python -m pip install -r requirements.txt

+        These two commands:

+            git stash
+            git stash clear

+        Will reset any changes you have made to PMM-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
+You shouldn't be doing this, so typically this will not lose any of your work.
+If you have done this, the assumption is that you know enough about `git` to know how to prevent that from happening.

     === ":fontawesome-brands-windows: Windows"

         [type this into your terminal, changing `YOUR_USERNAME`` to your username]

             cd C:\Users\YOUR_USERNAME\Plex-Meta-Manager
+            git stash
+            git stash clear
             git pull
             .\pmm-venv\Scripts\activate
             python -m pip install -r requirements.txt

+        These two commands:

+            git stash
+            git stash clear

+        Will reset any changes you have made to PMM-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
+You shouldn't be doing this, so typically this will not lose any of your work.
+If you have done this, the assumption is that you know enough about `git` to know how to prevent that from happening.

     === ":fontawesome-brands-docker: Docker"

         [type this into your terminal]